maluyckx/Network_Attacks/README.md

 Time taken : 372.4294068813324
 ```

+The time taken might be a bit surprising since we limit the traffic to 10 packets per minute.
+However, do not forget that the attack uses multiple threads so we cannot really predict the time taken.
+The important thing is that the attack is taking significantly longer now.

 [comment]: <> (###########################################)
 [comment]: <> (###########################################)

 ## Reflected DDoS
 The attack scripts can be found in the `attacks/reflected_ddos` directory.
-By default, the attack launchs from `internet` to `http`.
-It benefits from the return values of `dns` and `ntp` sent to `http` (using a spoofed source address) which usually are bigger than the requests.
+By default, the attack is launched from `internet` to `http`.

+It uses the return values of `dns` and `ntp` servers to perform a reflected DDoS attack against the target IP address.
+The attacker sends DNS and NTP requests to the DNS and NTP servers, respectively, with the target IP address as the source IP address.
+The DNS and NTP servers will then send their responses, which usually are bigger than the requests, to the target IP address, causing a reflected DDoS attack.

 To launch the DDoS attack from `internet` (like a real attacker would do), follow these steps :